 Friday March 22, 2013

 Vodafone, in a statement released late on Friday, said it is -deeply disappointed with the summary rejection of its request for extension of its licenses in Delhi, Mumbai and Kolkata- circles.

 India News | Reported by Sunil Prabhu; edited by Shamik Ghosh | Monday March 4, 2013

-A Raja, the former telecom minister who allegedly pivoted one of India's top-ranking scams, will not be allowed to testify for a parliamentary committee assigned to fix accountability for how ineligible companies were given valuable licenses for mobi...
+A Raja, the former telecom minister who allegedly pivoted one of India's top-ranking scams, will not be allowed to testify for a parliamentary committee assigned to fix accountability for how ineligible companies were given valuable licenses for mobile networks in 2008.